odoo/documentation/index.rst

 For a journal entry to be *balanced*, the sum of all its debits must be equal to the sum of all its credits.

-Companies can triage entries in various journals based on their nature or context.
-Common journals are:

-* a sales journal with all customer invoices and refunds
-* a purchase journal with all supplier bills
-* a bank journal for bank statements
-* a cash journal for cash operations

 .. h:div:: force-right journal-entries

    examples of accounting entries for various transactions.
 Example: